 You can familiarize your child with stress reduction exercises at a young age.
 Moments of feeling secure are also important for your child, such as cuddling or reading a book together.
 Take time out for your child and play with him or her.
 This is good for the soul and also helps to boost your kid’s immune system.

 This article was translated from German to English by Evan Binford.
-You can view the original here: Abwehrkräfte von Kindern stärken: Tipps um das Immunsystem aufzubauen.affiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+You can view the original here: Abwehrkräfte von Kindern stärken: Tipps um das Immunsystem aufzubauen.underlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.

 Do you like this post?